scds/text-analysis-3/topic.md

 nav_order: 1
 ---

-# What is Topic Modelling?
+# What is Topic Modlling?

-## Exploratory data analysis with topic modelling
+## Exploratory data analysis with topic modeling

 You can perform topic modelling in Voyant Tools using the "Topics" tool.